 - Make sure market messaging corresponds with product functionality

-Product Manager Resume Preparation
+Product Manager Job Description for Resume

 A good source of valuable information for the creation of a resume for the product manager job can be found in the sample job description given above.